SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 The application is based on Python and Django.
 After the setup it is a web shop, that offers products (baby tools) to potential buyers.
 It includes a detail-view of the products, an register and login option for the buyers.

-The application provides the empty web shop frame that then needs to be filled with categories and matching products that then appeares in the shop.
+The application provides the empty web shop frame.
+It needs to be filled with categories and matching products that then appeares in the shop.
 This data is created and managed via the django admin panel.

 ### Shop Example